MindWrapper/Instabilities/Readme.md

 # How it was detected

 Project I've discovered it was working this way.
-Consumer process was reading and output of Producer process.
+Consumer process was reading an output of Producer process.
 Consumer was expecting some control messages.
 Rarely these control messages didn't arrive.
 It didn't show up to often and therefore was not causing a significant pain.
 Until one day logging traffic increased.
-We found `Producer's` logs, saved on disk, contained missed control messages, which made us start look what could be wrong in a Consumer's code.
+We found that `Producer's` logs, saved on disk, contained all missed control messages, which made us to start look into
+what was wrong with a Consumer's code.

-We build a stress test which stresses the same set classes as production code.
-In a couple of iteration we distilled it into this project example.
+We build a test which stresses the same set classes as production code.
+In a couple of iterations we distilled it into this project.

 # Why it survided